Guide

 Frequently Asked Questions

-Professional Tax typically follows the employer's registered place of business, not your home address.
-If your employer is in Karnataka, Karnataka's PT rules apply - which means they should be deducting PT from your salary regardless of where you live.
+Professional Tax typically follows the employer's registered place of business.
+If your employer is in Karnataka, Karnataka's PT rules apply - they should be deducting PT from your salary regardless of where you live.

 Yes.
 The company must get PTEC and pay PT for each director who draws a salary.
 It must also get PTRC and deduct PT from all salaried employees.
-These are two separate obligations and both apply.
+Both obligations apply separately.

 Book this service on Ollvy